πλανάτω

 Strong'sG4105

-Morphological NotesVerb; present tense (ongoing action), middle/passive voice, imperative mood, 3rd person singular.
-The form functions as a command or allowance directed toward a third party: "let him..."
+Morphological NotesVerb; present tense (ongoing action), active voice, imperative mood, 3rd person singular.

 View full lexicon entry for G4105 →